taisei-project/taisei/doc/BUILD.rst

 '''''

-On macOS, you must install the Xcode Command Line Tools to build Taisei for the platform, as it contains headers and tools that aren't included in the FOSS versions found in ``brew``.
+On macOS, you must install the Xcode Command Line Tools to build Taisei for the platform, as it contains headers and tools for building native macOS apps.

 .. code:: sh